 Kim-Xi summit sends signal to Trump of China's key role

-BEIJING – Beijing wants this week's surprise China-North Korea summit to send the message to Washington that China remains crucial to a Korean Peninsula solution before the North's Kim Jong Un holds a historic meeting with President Donald Trump, analysts say.
+BEIJING – The surprise China-North Korea summit this week is intended to ensure Beijing's voice is heard when the North's Kim Jong Un holds a historic meeting with President Donald Trump.

-Chinese President Xi Jinping wants to protect Beijing's strategic interests and ensure it has a voice in the process, particularly when it comes to maintaining a friendly regime in Pyongyang as a buffer from the U.S. and South Korea forces stationed across the 38th parallel.
+Chinese President Xi Jinping wants to protect his country's strategic interests on the Korean Peninsula, particularly when it comes to maintaining a friendly regime in Pyongyang as a buffer from the U.S. and South Korea forces stationed across the 38th parallel.
 Just a day after Kim's visit, U.S. Secretary of State Mike Pompeo arrived in North Korea on Wednesday to finalize details for Trump's summit with Kim.

 Kim meanwhile registered his desire for Chinese support in the talks, particularly his call for a "phased and synchronous" approach to denuclearization, as opposed to Trump's demand for an immediate end to its nuclear programs.